dorpaneus/ex280-study-plan/README.md

 ---

-## ⚠️ What changed vs. 4.14 (important if you're using older study repos)
+## ⚠️ What changed vs. 4.14

-When following the `anishrana2001` or `mgonzalezo` material (both 4.14), keep these 4.18 differences in mind:
+Keep these 4.18 differences in mind:

 | Topic | 4.14 behavior | 4.18 behavior |
 |-------|---------------|---------------|